fxpar/InseecUMoodleCompanion/README.md

 * Manually hide / redisplay the header banner
 * Hide / display the lateral menu (left drawer) ... useful when the banner is hidden

+## Languages
+English and French.
+Detects the default language from the browser